You need to consider more than just the cost when you choose a broadband supplier - here’s what else you should think about.

 Now imagine you’re locked into a contract for the next 18 months, only to find the deal isn’t quite as sweet as you first thought.

+Maybe you regret not including TV in a bundle, or speeds turn out to be too sluggish for streaming video or gaming and you wish you’d chosen fibre optic broadband.
 You have certain rights to cancel, but it can cost you dear, so it’s a better to get things right from the outset - here’s how to choose the right broadband supplier for you.

 If you only need a basic speed connection and your home is close to a telephone exchange, it makes sense to simply compare broadband deals in your area and go for the most cost-effective one.